-Should you blanket your horse in the winter?
+Should you blanket your horses in the winter?

-When we go outside in the cold, we put on lots of layers to stay warm–unless you’re a middle school boy and then you wear shorts year round. 😆 But how do horses stay warm without blankets?
-This can be a controversial topic in the equestrian world, but here at the 180 Ranch, we believe in letting nature take care of our horses as much as possible.
-God equipped horses with a few things to help them survive the cold with little intervention from humans.
+When humans go outside in the cold, we put on lots of layers to stay warm–unless you’re a middle school boy and then you wear shorts year round. 😆 We often think, “If I’m cold, my horse must be cold,” and we can spend lots of unnecessary time and money on blankets our horses may not need.
+However, God equipped horses with a few things to help them survive the cold with little intervention from us humans.

 1. Winter Coats